Supportive Parenting for Anxious Childhood Emotions (SPACE)

-Only parents attend sessions in SPACE treatment.
-Parents learn specific skills and tools to help their child overcome anxiety.
-Treatment focuses on helping parents make changes in the way they respond to their child’s anxiety symptoms, including learning to become more supportive and decreasing parental reactions that unintentionally impact the disorder.
-Parents are coached on how to use specific skills and tools to help their child overcome anxiety and OCD.
+Only parents attend sessions in SPACE treatment and the time is focused on parents learning specific skills and tools to help their child overcome anxiety.
+Treatment focuses on helping parents make changes in the way they respond to their child’s anxiety symptoms, including learning to become more supportive and decreasing parental reactions that unintentionally increase a child’s anxiety symptoms over time.
+Parents also learn ways to coach their child on how to approach new situations and reduce avoidance.

-Treatment includes psychoeducation about childhood anxiety and the issues that increase anxiety.
+Treatment includes education about childhood anxiety and the factors that increase anxiety.
 Parents learn about supportive responses to their child’s anxiety and responses that communicate acceptance of the child’s distress and confidence in the child’s ability to tolerate distress.
-By reducing their accommodation, parents allow their child to improve their ability to regulate their anxiety, and to avoid situations and activities less and become more confident.
-SPACE also includes tools for helping parents cope with potentially difficult child reactions to the steps parents are taking.
+By reducing their accommodating behaviors, parents allow their child to improve their ability to regulate their anxiety.

 |